Skip to Main Content

 Once you’ve been approved for your first credit card, it may be tempting to apply for another.
 However, it’s not advisable to apply for multiple credit cards in a short period of time for a number of reasons.

 It’s also not great for your credit score.
 Each time you apply for a credit card, a hard inquiry is made into your credit report.
-Hard inquiries lower your credit score in the short term and multiple inquiries can make you look like a credit risk in the long term.
+Hard inquiries lower your credit score in the short term, and multiple inquiries can make you look like a credit risk in the long term.

 Maintain a solid payment history

 Keeping up with your credit card payments is the most important factor in building your credit score.
-Payment history makes up 35 percent of your credit score calculation and is a sign that you know how to use credit responsibly.
+Payment history makes up 35 percent of your credit score calculation and signals that you know how to use credit responsibly.
 Using credit responsibly really comes down to making purchases you can pay off.
 While it may be tempting to use your credit card to buy big-ticket items, that could easily lead to a bill you don’t have the resources to pay.
 It also takes away from your available credit that you may need for something else.

 Instead of making large purchases, use your credit card to make small purchases that you know you will be able to pay off.
 If you want to use your credit card to buy a higher-priced item, come up with a plan for how you will repay the charges before you make your purchase.
 Missing a payment, making a late payment or even making less than the minimum payment on your bill is all reported as missed payments to credit bureaus.
 This will put a dent in the credit score you are trying to build and could leave a mark on your credit report for up to seven years.